elastic/terraform-provider-elasticstack/docs/resources/kibana_alerting_rule.md

 Optional:

+- `alerts_filter` (Block List, Max: 1) Conditions that affect whether the action runs.
+If you specify multiple conditions, all conditions must be met for the action to run.
+For example, if an alert occurs within the specified time frame and matches the query, the action runs. (see [below for nested schema](#nestedblock--actions--alerts_filter))
 - `frequency` (Block List, Max: 1) The properties that affect how often actions are generated.
 If the rule type supports setting summary to true, the action can be a summary of alerts at the specified notification interval.
 Otherwise, an action runs for each alert at the specified notification interval.
 NOTE: You cannot specify these parameters when `notify_when` or `throttle` are defined at the rule level. (see [below for nested schema](#nestedblock--actions--frequency))
 - `group` (String) The group name, which affects when the action runs (for example, when the threshold is met or when the alert is recovered).
 Each rule type has a list of valid action group names.

+<a id="nestedblock--actions--alerts_filter"></a>
+### Nested Schema for `actions.alerts_filter`

+Optional:

+- `kql` (String) Defines a query filter that determines whether the action runs.
+Written in Kibana Query Language (KQL).
+- `timeframe` (Block List, Max: 1) Defines a period that limits whether the action runs. (see [below for nested schema](#nestedblock--actions--alerts_filter--timeframe))

+<a id="nestedblock--actions--alerts_filter--timeframe"></a>
+### Nested Schema for `actions.alerts_filter.timeframe`

+Required:

+- `days` (List of Number) Defines the days of the week that the action can run, represented as an array of numbers.
+For example, 1 represents Monday.
+An empty array is equivalent to specifying all the days of the week.
+- `hours_end` (String) Defines the range of time in a day that the action can run.
+The end of the time frame in 24-hour notation (hh:mm).
+- `hours_start` (String) Defines the range of time in a day that the action can run.
+The start of the time frame in 24-hour notation (hh:mm).
+- `timezone` (String) The ISO time zone for the hours values.
+Values such as UTC and UTC+1 also work but lack built-in daylight savings time support and are not recommended.

 <a id="nestedblock--actions--frequency"></a>
 ### Nested Schema for `actions.frequency`